CausticCatastrophe/avg_color_palette_sampler/README.md

 ## Features

 - Upload and display an image for color sampling.
-- Click on the image to sample colors (up to 64 samples).
+- Click and drag on the image to select a region for color sampling.
+- Calculate the median absolute deviation to filter outliers from the sampled colors.
+- Average the remaining colors after filtering outliers.
-- Display sampled colors.
+- Display sampled colors (up to 4096 samples).
 - Calculate and display the average color of the sampled colors.
 - Zoom in and out using the mouse wheel.
 - Pan the image using the middle mouse button.